 As soon as my youngest brother was old enough, my mum enrolled in tertiary study.
 She’d take several buses across town, leaving home at 6am.
 I’d help get the kids to school and then I’d go to school.

 Education and excelling at education was always paramount.
-One year I won a scholarship but had to pay my return airfare overseas so the school told me that I needed to “hide it from my poor mother as she had enough on her plate”.
+One year I won a scholarship, but I had to pay my return airfare overseas, so the school told me that I needed to “hide it from my poor mother as she had enough on her plate”.